groove-box/groove-box/README.md

 ----------------

 1. Clone this Repo and the GrooveBox_Tweeter repo.
+2. Run: npm install
-2. Edit the config/credentials.json for your SoundCloud login and app tokens.
+3. Edit the config/credentials.json for your SoundCloud login and app tokens.
-3. Do all Steps from the GrooveBox_Tweeter repo install.
+4. Do all Steps from the GrooveBox_Tweeter repo install.
-4. Start the GrooveBox_Player with:
+5. Start the GrooveBox_Player with:

   node index.js